 About the Course

-The course adopts an integrated approach with theoretical, practical and experiential elements to equip students with principles and practices of social work.
+The course adopts an integrated approach with theoretical, practical and experiential components that cover the principles and practices of social work.

-Students will progressively develop the knowledge, skills and values in areas of casework, programme development and implementation, and community practice.
-They will also acquire helping skills and intervention techniques to work with individuals, families, groups and communities facing different social challenges and issues.
+In this course, you will develop the knowledge, skills and values in areas of casework, programme development and implementation, and community practice.
+You will also learn how to support individuals, families, groups and communities facing social challenges, and implement a variety of intervention techniques.

-- Family services (family service centres, family violence specialist centres, single-parent family support centres, social service offices etc)
+- Family services: family service centres, family violence specialist centres, single-parent family support centres and social service offices

-- Children and youth services (youth centres, student care centres, child protection specialist centres, children homes etc)
+- Children and youth services: Youth centres, student care centres, child protection specialist centres, homes for children

-- Eldercare services (senior activity centres, dementia day care centres, sheltered homes, caregiver support centres etc)
+- Eldercare services: Senior activity centres, dementia day care centres, sheltered homes, caregiver support centres

-- Disability services (early intervention centres, special schools, sheltered workshops, vocational training centres, disability hostels etc)
+- Disability services: Early intervention centres, special schools, sheltered workshops, vocational training centres, disability hostels

-- Correctional services (juvenile homes, halfway houses, aftercare agencies, prisons etc)
+- Correctional services: Juvenile homes, halfway houses, aftercare agencies, and prisons

-- Healthcare services (hospitals, outpatient clinics, rehabilitation centres, hospices etc)
+- Healthcare services: Hospitals, outpatient clinics, rehabilitation centres and hospices

-Graduates with good academic achievements may also pursue a degree in Social Work at local universities such as NUS, Singapore University of Social Sciences (SUSS), or overseas universities such as Griffith University and Queensland University of Technology among others.
+Our graduates who have performed well have gone on to pursue a degree in social work at local universities, such as the National University of Singapore (NUS) and the Singapore University of Social Sciences (SUSS), or overseas at Griffith University and Queensland University of Technology, amongst others.